 Reporting a Case

 Medicare beneficiaries, through their attorney or otherwise, must notify Medicare when a claim is made against an alleged tortfeasor with liability insurance (including self-insurance), no-fault insurance or against Workers’ Compensation (WC).
-This obligation is fulfilled by contacting the Benefits Coordination & Recovery Center (BCRC).
+This obligation is fulfilled by reporting the case in the Medicare Secondary Payor Recovery Portal (MSPRP) or by contacting the Benefits Coordination & Recovery Center (BCRC).
 Contact information for the BCRC may be obtained by clicking the Contacts link.

-When contacting the BCRC to report a case, the following information is needed:
+When reporting a case in the MSPRP or contacting the BCRC, the following information is needed:

 - Full Name